 Riders do not require a driver's licence, motor vehicle registration or compulsory third party insurance.

-Riders are bound by the same rules as other bicycles, including the need for the rider to wear a helmet and the power-assisted bicycle to have:
+Riders are bound by the same rules that apply to other bicycles, including the need for the rider to wear a helmet and the power-assisted bicycle to have:

 - effective brakes